bcorfman/amazon-warriors/README.md

 For now:

 0. Run with `uv run python main.py`
-1. Move with left and right arrow keys
+1. Walk with left and right arrow keys; hold down SHIFT to run.
 2. Attack with Left CTRL key
 3. Jump with SPACE bar